ustcsiwei88/SmallVPN/Readme.md

-###
+### WhereRU

-This is the homepage or WhereRU, we have implemented a highly performant software
+This is the homepage or WhereRU.
+It is implemented in userspace and quite simple, but it's highly performant.

-With a naive
+With a naive encryption: naive_tun
-$make tun_naive

-With not encrpytion
-$make tun
+With no encrpytion: tun

-The SSL version is still buggy: ssl_tun.cpp and tun_ssl.cpp
+The SSL version is still buggy: ssl_tun and tun_ssl

 Here is how to run WhereRU (with tun_naive for example)

 Server
 ```
 $make tun_naive
-$sudo ./tun 0
+$sudo ./tun_naive 0
 ```

 Client
 ```
 $make tun_naive
-$sudo ./tun 1 [Server IP]
+$sudo ./tun_naive 1 [Server IP]
 ```

 Then the secure connection is established, run the configuration scripts now